Gibraltar Women's Football League: Format

 As of the 2021–22 season, teams play each other 3 times.
 With the league only having development status, players as young as 12 are permitted to play and the league has been known to permit roll-on substitutes.
 As a result, teams are ineligible to qualify for the UEFA Women's Champions League.
 Each club is permitted to sign up to 3 overseas players without home-grown player status.

-2021–2022 Teams
+2023–2024 Teams

-The 2021–2022 season is set to be played by the following five teams.
+The 2023–2024 season is set to be played by the following five teams.
 All matches are played at Victoria Stadium.
 In 2020 it was announced that Europa Point intended to enter the league for the 2020–2021 season, subject to ratification by the GFA.
 However, a number of factors including the COVID-19 pandemic meant that they postponed (and eventually abandoned) their plans, while Lincoln Red Imps withdrew their side.
 Lynx announced their women's team in December 2020.
 It was announced in March 2021 that a new independent team, Gibraltar Wave, would join the league, initially entering the 2021 futsal league.
 Manchester 62 subsequently returned to the league in September 2021.
+In August 2023, it was announced that Hercules FC, who had previously entered the Women's Futsal League, entered the league in affiliation with College 1975.